Environmental Radiological Surveillance in Spain

 - Surveillance network in the surroundings of nuclear power plants and nuclear fuel cycle facilities (PVRA).

 - National Radiological Surveillance Network not associated with facilities (REVIRA).
+This network includes the sampling stations network (REM) and the automatic stations network (REA).

-Specific surveillance programmes are also carried out in areas where there is waste contamination due to past practices such as the site of the old uranium concentrates plant in La Haba, Badajoz (Lobo-G plant) or as a result of accidents (Palomares, CRI-9).
+Additionally, specific surveillance programmes are also carried out in areas where there is waste contamination due to past practices such as the site of the old uranium concentrates plant in La Haba, Badajoz (Lobo-G plant) or as a result of accidents (Palomares, CRI-9).

 Special programmes are also set up in the event of incidents or accidents affecting the environment, such as that of Chernobyl in 1986, accidents involving the fusing of radioactive sources in steelworks or, more recently, that of Fukushima Daiichi.